abap2UI5/docs/docs/development/messages.md

 ENDMETHOD.
 ```
 #### Uncatched Errors
 What happens if errors are uncaught?
 In this case, the default HTTP handler exception output is used.
-The processing is interrupted and the user need to restart the browser.
+The processing is interrupted and the user need to refresh the browser.
 So only use this for unexpected behaviour:
 ```abap
 METHOD z2ui5_if_app~main.